-The SCA purchases insurance through Holman Insurance.
+The SCA purchases insurance through Gallagher Insurance.
 All information, explanations and

 forms can be found at the Cycling Canada Insurance program website here:

 If an incident and / or accident occurs, it must be documented and recorded immediately.
 If there is personal injury or property damage the SCA must be notified immediately.

 An SCA Accident Report should be the minimum level of documentation.
 Additional documentation of witness statements, list of names involved, photos of the scene would make an exceptional report.
 Reporting should be as in depth as possible as most litigation is brought forward years after the incident when club members with a memory of the incident might not be around anymore.

 - Once complete the Accident Report should be either faxed to Gallagher Insurance, Risk Management and Consultinng Services at (204) 831-4239 or email to Brent_Brandham@ajg.com .
 Forward any correspondence relating to the potential claim.